rafaelvzago/ai-helpers/plugins/security/commands/image-grades.md

 9. **Display Results**: Present formatted report to user

+   **When `--email` is NOT specified:**
    - Use clear visual separators
    - Color-code grades: A/B=✅, C=⚠️, D/F=❌
    - Include actionable summary
+   - Show JSON output location

+   **When `--email` IS specified:**
+   - Display confirmation message
+   - Include email recipients and subject
+   - Note that HTML report was sent
+   - Provide location of generated HTML file for reference

 10. **Cleanup**: Remove temporary files but preserve JSON for reference